andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 - publish an article
 - and obviously to modify one's settings and profile

-The *Sign in* and *Sign up* screens will display validation information in case of errors while attempting login or signing up.
-Markwdown can be used in published articles, but not in posted comments.
+The *Sign in* and *Sign up* screens will display validation information in case of errors while attempting to log in or sign up.
+Markdown can be used in published articles, but not in posted comments.

 Other general front-end specs can be found [here](https://github.com/gothinkster/realworld/tree/master/spec#frontend-specs).